Rural Residency Planning and Development (RRPD) Program

 Who Can Apply

-Eligible applicants are domestic public or private non-profit entities, including:
+Eligible applicants are domestic public or private nonprofit or for-profit organizations, including:

 - Rural hospitals

-- Rural community-based ambulatory patient care centers, including Federally Qualified Health Centers (FQHCs), community mental health centers, or Rural Health Clinics (RHCs)
+- Rural community-based ambulatory patient care centers, including Rural Health Clinics (RHCs)

-- Health centers operated by the Indian Health service (IHS), an Indian tribe or tribal organization, or an urban Indian organization
+- Health centers operated by a tribe, tribal organization, or an urban Indian organization

-- Graduate medical consortiums, including schools of allopathic medicine or osteopathic medicine
+- Graduate medical consortiums, including schools of allopathic medicine, osteopathic medicine, or Historically Black Colleges and Universities (HBCUs)

-Applicants must propose to develop a newly accredited residency program in family medicine, internal medicine, preventive medicine, psychiatry, general surgery, or obstetrics and gynecology.
-Funding requests to expand an existing residency program are not eligible as well as entities that have achieved ACGME accreditation for a residency program by the application closing date.
+Applicants must propose to develop a newly accredited residency program in family medicine with enhanced obstetrics training, internal medicine, preventive medicine, psychiatry, general surgery, or obstetrics and gynecology.
+Entities that have achieved ACGME accreditation for a residency program by the application closing date are not eligible to apply.

-Applicants can use the Rural Health Grants Eligibility Analyzer and Am I Rural? tools to determine whether a geographical area is considered rural as determined by the Federal Office of Rural Health Policy (FORHP) for this funding opportunity.
+Applicants can use the Rural Health Grants Eligibility Analyzer to determine whether a geographical area is considered rural, as determined by the Federal Office of Rural Health Policy (FORHP) for this funding opportunity.
 It is important to note that the FORHP's definition of rural may differ from that of the Centers for Medicare & Medicaid Services (CMS).
 This is a particularly important distinction to understand if developing a financial sustainability plan for a rural residency program based on Medicare GME support.

 What This Program Funds